-Council's strategy is to maintain the Richmond Aquatic Centre to provide aquatic and fitness facilities to the community at the least long-term cost to Council.
-The complex is operated under contract by Community Leisure Management Limited, which is responsible for ensuring the facilities are adequately maintained and safely operated.
+The Council's strategy is to maintain the Centre to provide aquatic and fitness facilities to the community, at the least long-term cost to the Council.
+The complex is operated under contract by CLM, which is responsible for ensuring the facilities are adequately maintained and safely operated.